 The great thing about modern email marketing is that once you’ve got a bit of a list, it’s very easy to run experiments and find out what your users are or aren’t interested in.
 There are many ways to run such experiments.
 You can write about different topics on different emails and thereby get a general idea of what is more interesting to most of your readers.

 Of course, this is rather a crude instrument.
 After all, there might be a lot of other factors which determine why people open an email this week and not the next despite the fact that they’re the same.

 For that reason, you should consider using some more advanced strategies to see what works within your industry.
 One of the best is variations of the A/B test.
 The idea here is relatively straightforward.
-If you create an email marketing campaign then, by creating two slightly different versions and sending each to a different half of your mailing list, you can figure out how your own audience reacts.
+If you use email marketing software, you can create two slightly different versions of a campaign and send each to separate half of your mailing list.
+That way, you’ll gain insight into your own audience’s reaction.

 In this way, you can try out two different subject lines.
 Or you can see if people in your industry prefer plain-text emails or like it more if you send images (note that many email browsers have images disabled and so even if you have a funny gif like the one below, nobody will be able to see it).

 Other things you can experiment with is that all important call to action that gets them to click through and how it should be constructed.
 You can even experiment with the name of the sender, to see what kind of names your audience prefers.